 Organize your bedroom for better sleep!

 The laundry’s piled up, books you meant to read, last week’s attempt to reorganize – they’re all in heaps on the floor.
 It’s a likely scenario in our bedrooms during our most busy times, or perhaps like some roomates, all the time.
-If you’re anything like us, clutter drives you nuts until you have the time to clean it up, declutter and then orgainze.
-But, if you’re like that aforementioned, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.
+If you’re anything like us, clutter drives you nuts until you have the time to clean it up and and then organize it all.
+But, if you’re like that aforementioned roomie, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.

 As Marie Kondo says, our homes should be for the person we are becoming and not the person we once were.
 Meaning to truly cherish the things you cherish, you must first discard those that have outlived their purpose.
 And when it comes to your bedroom, it should a sanctuary where you recharge your batteries, rejuvenate your spirit and find yourself at peace before falling sweetly into the depths of dreamland.
 No matter how you feel about a messy room, if clutter creates stress or buzzes in the background like an annoying fly in your ear, does bedroom chaos affect your ability to get a healthy night’s sleep?